 This Tracker has been co-funded from multiple grants previously provided to each of its partner organisations.

-IISD gratefully acknowledges the financial support of the Ministry of Foreign Affairs of Norway; the Ministry of Climate, Energy and Utilities and the Ministry of Foreign Affairs of Denmark; the Ministry of Environment of Sweden; the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety of Germany; the Ministry of Foreign Affairs and Trade of New Zealand; Environment Funders Canada; and the MAVA Foundation.
+IISD gratefully acknowledges the financial support of the Ministry of Foreign Affairs of Norway; the Ministry of Climate, Energy and Utilities and the Ministry of Foreign Affairs of Denmark; the Ministry of Environment of Sweden; the Nordic Council of Ministers; the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety of Germany; the Ministry of Foreign Affairs and Trade of New Zealand; Environment Funders Canada; and the MAVA Foundation.